From a tea-room temple to a chapel

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-A surprise is in store if you head to the far end of the Parterre.
+A surprise is in store if you head to the western side of the Parterre.
 The unassuming domed building on the right houses a wonderfully ornate chapel, also known as the Octagon Temple.

-From April to October the chapel is open to Cliveden visitors on Thursday and Sunday afternoons from 15.00 to 17.30.
-This August, it is also open on Friday and Saturday afternoons from 13.00 to 16.30.
+From 3 April to 26 October 2014 the chapel is open to visitors on Thursday and Sunday afternoons, 3 - 5.30pm.
 Unlike the house tours, there's no need to pick up a timed ticket.
 Simply pop in and our friendly, knowledgeable stewards will be on hand to chat and share the history of the building.

 Dating from 1735 and originally a tea-room, the chapel was converted into the final resting place for the Astors by William Waldorf Astor in 1893.
 Gaze at the vibrant glass mosaics covering the walls, the elaborately inlaid marble floor and brilliant stained glass windows.